houfei0801/ipsr/README.md

 ### Compilation
 Windows: The code is tested by Visual Studio.
 The ipsr.vcxproj is an example to configure the project.
-Linux: The code is tested by GCC with makefile.
+Ubuntu: The code is tested by GCC with makefile.

 ### Usage:
 \-\-in &lt;input ply file name&gt;